metalcycling/openstructure/modules/bindings/doc/tmtools.rst

   :synopsis: Sequence dependent and independent structure superposition

-The :mod:`~ost.bindings.tmtools` module provides access to the structural superposition programs TMscore, Tmalign and MMalign developed by Y. Zhang and J. Skolnick.
+The :mod:`~ost.bindings.tmtools` module provides access to the structural superposition programs TMscore and Tmalign developed by Y. Zhang and J. Skolnick.
 These programs superpose a model onto a reference structure, using the positions of the Calpha atoms only.
 While at their core, these programs essentially use the same algorithm, they differ on how the Calphas are